nrwl/nx/docs/shared/reference/nx-json.md

 ```

 The configuration above is identical to adding `{"dependsOn": ["^build"]}` to every build target of every project.

+For full documentation of the `dependsOn` property, see the [project configuration reference](/reference/project-configuration#dependson).
+{% cards %}
+{% card title="Project Configuration reference" type="documentation" description="For full documentation of the `dependsOn` property, see the project configuration reference" url="/reference/project-configuration#dependson" /%}
+{% /cards %}

 Another target default you can configure is `outputs`: